 As the designated umbrella organisation for the voluntary-sector agencies who help us to provide Initial Humanitarian Assistance following an emergency affecting Heathrow, we facilitate the Heathrow Humanitarian Assistance Liaison Group which meets twice a year.

 Our emergency plan is generic and consequence based.

 Response to an Emergency

-Heathrow Travel-Care has an emergency on-call system activated by BAA.
-We aim to deploy co-ordinators to Reception Centres / Management locations as required, within 75 minutes of being alerted.
+Heathrow Travel-Care has an emergency on-call system activated by HAL.
+We aim to deploy co-ordinators to Reception Centres / Management locations as required, within 45 minutes of being alerted.

 Following the Initial Humanitarian Response, any longer term remaining risk / need would be handed over appropriately (e.g. to London Borough of Hillingdon teams, or via a Humanitarian Assistance process).
 We can remain engaged with the appropriate Crisis Management / Business Recovery teams to offer advice and support as the situation progresses.

-If you would like to become an emergency responder, please visit our vacancies page for more information.
+If you would like to volunteer for our Initial Response Team, please email our Emergency Planning Manager, James Davies, for more information.